 Taxation of Dynasty Trusts

 Dynasty trusts usually begin as grantor's trusts so that income is taxed at the grantor's tax rate rather than at the higher trust rate.
 When the trust is created, the grantor must apply any gift tax exemption or GST exemption to the property in the trust for those exemptions to have an effect.
 If the value of the property exceeds the GST exemption, then the trust property will only be partially exempt, meaning that some GST tax will have to be paid for any property transferred to final beneficiaries.
 Some attorneys recommend creating separate trusts, a trust fully exempt from GST taxes and the other trust fully subject to GST taxes.
 When the grantor dies, the trust becomes irrevocable, becoming a separate taxable entity that must file its own tax return — Form 1041, U.S. Income Tax Return for Estates and Trusts.

 Trusts are subject to most of the same tax rules that apply to individuals.
 They even have the same percentage tax brackets, but the boundaries of the tax brackets occur at much lower income levels.
-For instance, for 2013, the top rate for trusts is 39.6% on income above about $12,000, which is adjusted annually for inflation.
+For instance, until at least 2025, the top rate for trusts is 37% on income above about $12,000, which is adjusted annually for inflation.
 Trusts may also be subject to the alternative minimum tax, but this is usually easy to avoid.
 (More info: Taxation of Trusts and their Beneficiaries)

-For 2011-2012, there is a $5 million exemption for gift, estate, and GST taxes — this exemption is doubled to $10 million for a married couple.
-If the grantor did not use any of his exemptions in prior gifts, he can fund a dynasty trust with $5 million that will be free of gift or estate taxes and GST taxes for as long as it exists, regardless of how much the trust property appreciates.
-If the spouse also contributes to the trust, then at least $10 million will be exempt from all taxes.
-This amount can be increased by using legal maneuvers such as funding the trust with discounted property or with the proceeds of a life insurance policy where the grantor had no incidents of ownership within 3 years of his death.
+For 2021, there is a $11.7 million exemption for gift, estate, and GST taxes — this exemption is doubled to $23.4 million for a married couple.
+If the grantor did not use any of his exemptions in prior gifts, he can fund a dynasty trust with $11.7 million that will be free of gift or estate taxes and GST taxes for as long as it exists, regardless of how much the trust property appreciates.
+If the spouse also contributes to the trust, then at least $23.4 million will be exempt from all taxes.
+This amount can be increased by using legal maneuvers such as funding the trust with discounted property or with the proceeds of a life insurance policy where the grantor had no incidents of ownership within 3 years of death.

-Generally, taxes must be paid on trust income in the year that is earned.
+Taxes must be paid on trust income in the year earned.
 If the trust retains income at the end of the tax year, then it must pay taxes according to the graduated scale for trust income.
 If the income is distributed to beneficiaries before the end of the tax year, then the income is taxed at the beneficiary's rate.
 The high marginal tax rates is the major reason why trusts tend to retain long-term capital gains that are taxed at flat statutory rates, while distributing most of its income to beneficiaries, since the tax brackets that apply to beneficiaries are at much higher incomes.
-For instance, in 2013, the 39.6% marginal tax rate only applies to beneficiaries whose income exceeds $523,600 ($628,300 for married filing jointly).
+For instance, in 2021, the 37% marginal tax rate only applies to beneficiaries whose income exceeds $523,600 ($628,300 for married filing jointly).

 Besides the savings of transference taxes, the dynasty trust can be structured as a sprinkling trust, giving the trustee discretion to sprinkle more of its income to beneficiaries in lower tax brackets.